-On the underfloor heating manifold(s) remove any thermal mixing valves, if fitted.
+On the under-floor heating manifold(s) remove any thermal mixing valves, if fitted.

-To avoid the heat pump from short cycling, it is important that the underfloor is capable of accepting the minimum load from the heat pump or a buffer vessel is fitted.
+To avoid the heat pump from short cycling, it is important that a correctly sized buffer vessel is used.
+The buffer vessel should be sized so it is capable of accepting the minimum load from the heat pump.
+The use of a buffer vessel enables a fully controlled zone system to be used.